 - Crime and Drugs Partnership

-All of these agencies are working to make sure our Priority Families get the best, most co-ordinated support.
+All of these agencies and others are working to make sure our Priority Families get the best, most co-ordinated support.
 This is a partnership in every sense of the word.

 Put simply, the support for our families is: